agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     22: Item(22) // has value '{id: 22, name: "frank"}'
 }
 ```

+### 👨‍👩‍👧 Add Data to Group
-Besides the data, the `collect()` methods takes an array of `groupKeys`.
+Besides the data, the `collect()` methods can take an array of `groupKeys`.
 So the keys of Groups, to which the collected Data will be added.
 [Groups](./group/Introduction.md) are used to preserve the ordering of structured data
-and are like an interface to the actual Collection Data.
+and are like an interface to the actual Collection data.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}, ["group1", "group2"]);
 ```
-If we pass a key which belongs to a not existing Group,
+In case we pass a key which belongs to a not existing Group,
 the `collect()` method will take care of the creation.
-For instance if we assume that the Group with the `groupKey` _'group1'_ doesn't exist yet.
+For instance if we assume that the Group with the `groupKey` 'group1' doesn't exist yet.
 Then a Group with the initial `itemKeys` '[1]',
-and the `groupKey` _'group1'_ will be created by the Collection.
+and the `groupKey` 'group1' will be created by the Collection.
 ```ts
 // Groups of Collection
 {